Thimeth0013/mobile-movie-app/README.md

 ```

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Project Structure

+This project uses file-based routing with React Native and TypeScript.

+Key features include:
+- **Discover:** Browse the latest movies from TMDb.
+- **Search:** Find movies by title or keyword.
+- **Save:** Add movies to your favorites list.
+- **Profile:** Manage your user profile and preferences.

 ## Learn more